Active teacher selection for reward learning: Active Teacher Selection

-While exact POMDP solutions are typically intractable, approximate POMDP algorithms often perform well. \textit{Partially observable Monte Carlo planning (POMCP)} algorithms produce time-efficient online solvers that form a belief tree of fixed depth and use rollouts to estimate leaf node values~\cite{Silver2010-fq}. \textit{POMCP with observation widening (POMCPOW)} uses a weighted particle filter to efficiently produce approximate solutions for problems with large state spaces~\cite{Sunberg2017-wq}.
+While exact POMDP solutions are typically intractable, approximate POMDP algorithms often perform well. \textit{Partially observable Monte Carlo planning (POMCP)} algorithms produce time-efficient online solvers that form a belief tree of fixed depth and use rollouts to estimate leaf node values~\citep{Silver2010-fq}. \textit{POMCP with observation widening (POMCPOW)} uses a weighted particle filter to efficiently produce approximate solutions for problems with large state spaces~\citep{Sunberg2017-wq}, so we adapt it to the HUB-POMDP with specialized rollout policies.
 We describe and compare candidate rollout policies that we designed specifically for the HUB problem in Appendix~\ref{app:hyperparam}.
-ATS with the custom \textit{best arm} rollout policy performs best, so we use that rollout policy for our experiments.
+ATS with the custom \textit{best arm} rollout policy performs best, so we use that POMCPOW variant.